Thanksgiving Play and Pie Party Ideas

 (This is not a paid endorsement.
 I am just a huge fan!)

-Of course we make costumes go with our turkeys and eagles.
+Of course, we make costumes to go with our turkeys and eagles.

 So cute.
 I am able to use these year to year.

 On the day of the play, we invite the parents to come.
-We also serve store bought pie and milk after the show.
+I ask parents to bring in store-bought pies and we have a potluck.
+We serve store-bought pie and milk after the show.
 Also another BIG hit!!

 It is really a precious time.